vippsas/vipps-woocommerce/readme.txt

 == Upgrade Notice ==
 Version 4.1.1
-Hotfixes for the recurring subsystem
+Hotfixes for the recurring subsystem; fix for a possible memory issue Version 4.1.0
-Version 4.1.0
 Optionally support coupons and order notes in Vipps Checkout Version 4.0.15